 Symptoms of golfer’s elbow include:

 Golfer’s elbow is similar to tennis elbow, a condition that causes pain on the outside of the elbow.
-Learn more about tennis elbow.
+Learn more about tennis elbow and tendonitis.

 Repetitive or forceful motions of the wrist and fingers can damage muscles and tendons, causing golfer’s elbow.
 These kind of motions are common if you participate in: